Ali-Farhoud/Item-Lister/README.md

 - onClick : clicking on the delete button of an item will remove the element from dom
 - onKeyUp : when typing on a search bar, the list of items will filter out the items that don't include the characters

+Also, css framework Bootstrap is used for styling